The worst thing about taking a prescription drug to treat a disorder is the unnecessary side effects that go along with it!

 Cigarette smoke, drinking and drugs during pregnancy may cause ADHD in children.
 Difficult pregnancies, premature births and low birth weights have also been linked to the disorder.

 Children who are in contact with high levels of lead from paint, or in tap water for example, may be at higher risk for developing ADHD.
 PCB’s and other toxic chemicals are also believed to interfere with normal brain development in children.
+We live in a toxic soup, so to speak.
+From herbicides and pesticides on our food to harmful adjuvants in vaccines, toxins are literally everywhere and many people are suffering from toxic overload, and ADHD symptoms may be a result.

 Some researchers suggest sugar and food additives like preservatives and artificial colors play a part in developing the disorder.
 Specifically, Blue #1 and #2, Green #3, Orange B, Red #3 and #40, Yellow #5 and #6, and Sodium benzoate.